Physical Medicine at

-If you are struggling with chronic pain or the effects of a chronic condition or injury, the physical medicine team at Rutland Regional can help.
+If you are struggling with chronic pain or the effects of a chronic condition or injury, the physical medicine team from Vermont Orthopaedic Clinic, a part of Rutland Regional Medical Center, can help.

 Physical medicine focuses on your overall well-being and helps alleviate pain and improve your physical function through a variety of nonsurgical methods, such as acupuncture, manipulation, therapeutic exercise and injections.